digitalpalidictionary/digitalpalidictionary.github.io/src/dpdict_bd.md

 This is the default search mode.
 All results will **contain** the search term.
 You can also use [**regular expressions**](https://regexone.com/) for power searches.

 ### 3. Fuzzy
 When activated, **fuzzy search** ignores all diacritics, aspiration, double consonants and variation of nasals.
-It is very useful if you don't know the exact spelling, but it will also give lots more results.
+It is very useful if you don't know the exact spelling, but it will also give many more results.

 > Fuzzy searching for *karaṃ* will also find *kārañ, kharaṅ, khāraṃ*, etc.